makersacademy/airport_challenge/README.md

 In order to confirm this, and satisfy the second part of the user story, I created a 'confirm_take_off' method.
 This accepted an argument - the plane's take off you were seeking to confirm - and return 'plane has taken off' if indeed that plane had taken off by checking to see if it was no longer in the hangar array.

-This is demonstrated in IRB as follows:
+This behavriour is demonstrated in IRB below.
 ```
 2.5.0 :001 > require './lib/airport'
  => true